Darkethic06/Darkethic06/README.md

 - Finishing my Master Degree
 - Working with Truepid Technologies,Kolkata.
 - Currently learning Miscroservice, Architecture.
+- Developed a JavaScript Package For Scroll Animation.
-- Working on Some personal Projects 🚀 *coming soon*
+- More Projects 🚀 *coming soon*

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day, and Working out at least 2 Hours a day